 Pros of Booking Flights Separately

-- You can fly with budget airlines- Most budget airlines don’t belong to an alliance.
+- You can fly with budget airlines- This can save you a good amount of money.
+Most budget airlines don’t belong to an alliance.

 - Usually cheaper- Most travelers save money by booking their own tickets.
 The reason is that you can wait for discounts and deals.
 Taking advantage of budget airlines also helps cut costs.